-To better support patients to manage their own health, addressing the dramatic rise in long term conditions, the need for cost savings in all areas of healthcare and the importance of personal agency in well-being; along with supporting professionals to have more meaningful conversations and to enjoy their work more.
+To better support patients and clients to take ownership for their health, addressing the rise in long term conditions, the need for cost savings in all areas of health and social care and the importance of personal agency in well-being; along with supporting professionals to have more meaningful conversations and to enjoy their work more.

-Numerous Clinical Commissioning Groups, NHS Trusts, Health Education England bodies, GP Federations and Community Education Provider Networks over the last five years.
+Numerous Clinical Commissioning Groups, NHS Trusts, PCNs, Health Education England bodies, GP Federations and Community Education Provider Networks since 2011.

-Osca have been running Coaching for Health training courses for a diverse range of healthcare professionals over the last eight years.
-We have trained well over a thousand hundreds of participants from almost every discipline across primary and secondary care with consistently excellent feedback.
+Osca have been running Coaching for Health training courses for a diverse range of health and social care professionals over the last ten years.
+We have trained well over two thousand participants from almost every discipline across primary, secondary and community care with consistently excellent feedback.

 You can find out more about our approach and current projects at our dedicated website: www.coachingforhealth.org

-Health coaching has been gaining prominence over recent years, being a focus of Nesta’s Realising the Value programme and also as part of NHS England’s current self-care programme.
+Health coaching has been gaining prominence over recent years, being a focus of Nesta’s Realising the Value programme and also as part of NHS England’s personalised care programme.
 This is partly in response to the emerging evidence base* which indicates benefits in bringing about greater patient satisfaction and adherence, improved health behaviours and outcomes, as well as potentially improving care cost efficiencies.

-Osca runs core two day Coaching for Health training programmes for a range of commissioning bodies, along with ongoing support activities such as: refreshers, masterclasses, group reflection sessions, webinars and regular email support.
+Osca runs a range of Coaching for Health and Personalised Care training programmes for numerous commissioning bodies, along with ongoing support activities such as: train the trainer programmes, refreshers, masterclasses, group reflection sessions, webinars and regular email support.

-We were also recently commissioned by Health Education England to conduct a strategic review along the Tavistock Institute into good practice in delivering health coaching and have produced a Quality Framework and Delivery Template for supporting the approach across a particular area.
+We were also commissioned by Health Education England to conduct a strategic review along the Tavistock Institute into good practice in delivering health coaching and have produced a Quality Framework and Delivery Template for supporting the approach across a particular area.